Sir Charles Fergusson, 7th Baronet: Division commander

+Corps commander

+On 2 January 1915, Fergusson was appointed GOC of II Corps on the Western Front, succeeding General Sir Horace Smith-Dorrien, who went on to command the newly formed Second Army.
+During this period, he was noted for a strict command style and frequent personal inspections of frontline positions.

+In February he was promoted to Knight Commander of the Order of the Bath (KCB), "in connection with Operations in the Field".

+Following in the aftermath of the Battle of Loos in September–October 1915, Fergusson expressed dissatisfaction with the performance of the 21st Division, a New Army formation in battle for the first time, which led to the relief of its GOC, Major General George Forestier-Walker.

+He was appointed a Commander of the Order of Leopold in February 1916.
+In May, Fergusson took command of the newly formed XVII Corps.
+He led the corps during the Battle of Arras in 1917 and remained in command during the German spring offensives from March through July 1918.
+He continued to lead the corps throughout the Hundred Days Offensive later that year, until the Armistice with Germany in November, which ended the war.

+Eighteen Old Etonian generals revisit Eton, May 1919.
+Lieutenant General Fergusson stands in the middle row, first on the right.

+Between the wars

 After the war Fergusson, promoted to the rank of full general in July 1921, was a military governor of Cologne before he retired from the army in 1922.

 Governor-General of New Zealand

 Sir Charles Fergusson and others at the 1925 opening of Parliament.

 A year after an unsuccessful attempt to enter parliament through the South Ayrshire constituency in the 1923 general election, Fergusson was appointed Governor-General of New Zealand and served until 1930.
 His father, Sir James Fergusson, had served as a Governor of New Zealand, and his son Lord Ballantrae was the tenth and last British-appointed governor-general.

 On 20 June 1929 Fergusson was involved in a railway accident, following the 1929 Murchison earthquake.
 Attached to the rear of a train leaving the National Dairy Show at Palmerston North with 200 passengers on board, the Viceregal carriage contained the Governor-General and his wife and other members of the Viceregal party.
 The train hit a slip between Paekākāriki and Pukerua Bay, with the locomotive falling down a steep bank and injuring the driver.
 The first three carriages of the train also left the rails, but the Viceregal carriage remained on the tracks, and Fergusson and his party suffered only minor cuts and bruises.